 - 3.1 The acquisition of this land enables the Council to proceed with the development and delivery of the Crewe Green Link Road (South).
-This is a vital new road connection as it provides a key strategic transport link to relieve congestion, safety and air quality issues in Crewe and provides access to the Basford East Regional Investment Site and an alternative route to Crewe Railway Station. - 3.2 The completion of this road supports one of the Council's key priorities, Crewe Vision, and will support the emerging planning and economic development strategies, both of which place significant importance on the delivering our vision for Crewe. - 3.3 As part of the major scheme business case for the scheme submitted to the DfT, an exercise was undertaken that examined proceeding with the development aspirations for Crewe without completing the full link road.
-This concluded that the capacity of the existing road network could not support any further significant development, which would neither meet the planning and economic development strategies nor deliver the wider transport benefits. - 3.4 The land required to deliver this scheme is owned by the following parties: - A) The Duchy of Lancaster B) Network Rail C) Private individual (Mr & Mrs Whitby) D) Co-operative Plc Developer landE) Prologis Developer landF) Private individual (Mr Whitter) Developer land. - 3.5 The Duchy of Lancaster generally has Crown Immunity from compulsory purchase legislation and so an acquisition by agreement is vital to deliver the scheme.
-Other landowners detailed in 3.4 have no such immunity from CPO legislation. - 3.6 In recognition of their unique position, On 1st November 2010, the Cabinet Member for Procurement, Assets and Shared Services resolved that the land located off Weston Gate Roundabout in Crewe, as referred to in the report, be acquired from the Duchy of Lancaster on terms and conditions to be determined by the Head of Regeneration, Assets Manager and Borough Solicitor.
+This is a vital new road connection as it provides a key strategic transport link to relieve congestion, safety and air quality issues in Crewe and provides access to the Basford East Regional Investment Site and an alternative route to Crewe Railway Station. - 3.2 The completion of this road supports one of the Council's key priorities; Crewe Vision. - 3.3 The land required to deliver this scheme is owned by the following parties: - A) The Duchy of Lancaster - B) Network Rail - C) Private individual (Mr & Mrs Whitby) - D) Co-operative Plc Developer land - E) Private individual (Mr Witter) Developer land. - 3.4 The Duchy of Lancaster generally has Crown Immunity from compulsory purchase legislation and so an acquisition by agreement is vital to deliver the scheme.
+Other landowners detailed in 3.3 have no such immunity from CPO legislation. - 3.5 In recognition of their unique position, On the 1st November 2010 the Cabinet Member for Procurement, Assets and Shared Services resolved that the land located off Weston Gate Roundabout in Crewe, as referred to in the report, be acquired from the Duchy of Lancaster on terms and conditions to be determined by the Head of Regeneration, Assets Manager